Making arrangements and who to notify immediately

 - Customs and Immigration Service to return and cancel a passport

-- DVS to return car registration documents / change ownership
+- DVS to return car registration documents and change ownership

 - financial organisations

-- general insurance companies - contents, car, travel, medical etc
+- general insurance companies.
+For example, contents, car, travel and medical

 - any other company with which they may have had rental, hire purchase or loan agreements